Artificial Intelligence Is Transforming Your Marketing Career in 2020 – Updated October 15, 2020

 Commit to lifelong learning

-In sales and marketing, a good start is to read up and absorb everything you can about AI.
+In sales and marketing, a good start is to read up and absorb everything you can about artificial intelligence and predictive analytics.
 There are a number of blogs that cover AI developments from a sales and marketing perspective, including:

 - The Content Marketing Institute